active-hash/active_hash/README.md

   * ActiveFile: a base class that will reload data from a flat file every time the flat file is changed
   * ActiveYaml: a base class that will turn YAML into a hash and load the data into an ActiveHash object

+### Auto discover of fields

+ActiveYaml can auto-discover fields for you.
+For example, if you have the following yaml:

+    # custom_fields.yml
+    - id: 1
+      custom_field_1: value1
+    - id: 2
+      custom_field_2: value2
+    - id: 3
+      custom_field_3: value3

+And the following class:

+    class CustomField < ActiveYaml::Base
+    end

+Once you call CustomField.load_file, you will have fields, as if you declared this:

+    class CustomField < ActiveYaml::Base
+      fields :custom_field_1, :custom_field_2, :custom_field_3
+    end

 ## Installation

     sudo gem install zilkey-active_hash